 Listed companies also do not engage with their shareholders, in particular not outside the general meetings.
 In preparing such meetings, the CEO has calls with shareholder representatives and potential proxy voters, but abstains from providing them with any information that has not already been disclosed in the invitation or that the CEO does not intend to disclose in the general meeting to all other shareholders.
 However, the DCGK suggests that the chairman of the supervisory board should, to an appropriate extent, be in regular conversation with investors on supervisory board-related issues.

-Vice versa, non-listed companies typically do engage with their shareholders.
+Conversely, non-listed companies typically do engage with their shareholders.

 In a GmbH, the involvement of the shareholders in the management is also statutorily more extensive.
 In contrast to the AG, the shareholders’ meeting resolves upon the appointment and dismissal of the managing directors and on the conclusion of their service agreements.
 Also, the shareholders of the GmbH are able to direct the managing directors to take or refrain from taking certain actions in the business by way of internally binding instruction.